What is Confirmation?

 What are the Requirements?

-Fifth through Eighth grade students are required to attend Sunday School a minimum of twice a month.
-Seventh and Eighth grade public school students must attend confirmation instruction.
+Seventh and Eighth grade students are required to attend a minimum of ten Sunday School and/or Youth Group Events, they must attend confirmation instruction, and they must complete 18 Worship Reflections.
 All seventh grade students also receive acolyte training.

 When is confirmation taught?

 Trinity School: Four times per week during school as part of the school curriculum.
-Public School: Once per week on Wednesdays from 4:30 to 5:45pm in the school conference room.
+Public School: Once per week on Wednesdays from 4:45 to 5:45pm in the Church Library (7th & 8th grades) and Church Fellowship Hall (6th grade).

 When is confirmation day?